-We use recycled cashmere (blended with 5% virgin wool) because of its soft, lightweight warmth.
+We use recycled cashmere (blended with 5% recycled wool) because of its soft, lightweight warmth.

 In the 1960s and '70s, cashmere was used as a luxury material for overcoats, suits and sweaters.
 As people became familiar with its soft, warm feel, demand for the material grew.